shre-db/shre-db/README.md

 ========================

 ### **Physics | Applied Math | Engineering | Artificial Intelligence**<br><br>
+Hi there!
+I'm an engineer with a passion for physics, artificial intelligence and data science.
+My skills include programming in Python and Julia; experience with machine learning libraries such as Scikit-Learn and PyTorch; and knowledge of data analysis and applied math.

-I am a recent engineering graduate interested in physics, applied math, engineering and artificial intelligence.
-I worked on an independent research project that investigated a form of "Artificial Curiosity" in Feed-Forward Networks (FFNs) for image classification.
-In physics and engineering I developed "Two-Point Masses" model which is a theoretical framework for designing complex frictionless braking system based on the principle of conservation of angular momentum.
-I am aggressively enthusiastic⚡ about using my skills and knowledge to contribute to science, and I am actively discovering opportunities to apply my knowledge in a professional setting.
-Please feel free to connect with me or check out my projects to learn more about my work. 😃
+I've developed a form of artificial curiosity in feed-forward networks for enhanced image classification, and I'm excited about exploring new ways to apply machine learning to solve complex problems.
+In physics and engineering, I've developed a "Two-Point Masses" model which serves as a theoretical framework for designing complex frictionless braking systems based on the principle of conservation of angular momentum.

+I'm aggressively enthusiastic ⚡ about using my skills and knowledge to contribute to science, and I'm always looking for new opportunities to collaborate with others.
+If you're interested in learning more about my work, feel free to reach out and connect with me or explore my projects.
+Let's see where we can take our shared interests! 😃

 * 🌍  I'm based in Mangalore
 * 🖥️  See my portfolio at [https://shre-db.github.io/cv/](http://shre-db.github.io/cv/)